Vehicle registration plates of New York: Professional plates

+Older New York professional-series documentation used profession identifiers including ACU, DCH, DDS, MD, OD, RX, PT, DPM, PE, PSY, AR, RN, RPA, VM, and VN.

+Observed serial information for New York specialty and professional plates is also compiled by LicensePlates.cc.

 Vanity plates

 Prior to 1977, all vanity plates, or special registration plates in NYSDMV parlance, in New York had combinations consisting of up to three letters and up to three digits (e.g. RED-123, JD-555, JIM-1).

 In 1977, the NYSDMV began to allow vanity plates featuring up to six letters (e.g. ALBANY, WAYNE, METS-1).
 In 1978, narrower dies were introduced that allowed for vanity plates featuring up to eight characters (e.g. BROOKLYN, AMERICA, GRADE-12).
 Until 1982, digits could not be interspersed with letters (e.g. GOOD2GO, ALL4U2, TERMIN8R), and a dash (itself considered a character) could only separate letters and digits.
 Vanity plates began to be issued for some non-passenger types in 1982, including Commercial, Motorcycle, and Trailer.

 Since the introduction of the Empire State base in 2001, all vanity plates have been manufactured with screened, rather than embossed, combinations.

 As of 2019, vanity plates continue to feature up to eight characters, including letters, digits, spaces, and state-shaped dashes (the last two are not recognized as characters on the vehicle's windshield decal).
 All plates must feature at least one letter, and combinations that are currently in use on standard plates are not allowed: for instance, if FAB-1000 is currently in use on a standard passenger plate, then FAB 1000 (with a space instead of a dash) and FAB1000 (without a dash or space) cannot be used.
 Offensive and questionable combinations are also not allowed, and some are permanently banned.
 Of 152,430 applications for vanity plates from 2010 to 2015, more than 5,000 were rejected.